jean/blog/_drafts/openapi-in-aspnetcore.md

 - `IEndpointSummaryMetadata` maps to the operation's summary.
 - `IEndpointDescriptionMetadata` maps to the operation's description.

 And so on.
-The `OpenApiDocumentService` also massages some of the incompatibilities between the metadata that's exposed in the `ApiDescription` and the expectations of the OpenAPI specification.
+The `OpenApiDocumentService` also addresses some of the incompatibilities between the metadata that's exposed in the `ApiDescription` and the expectations of the OpenAPI specification.
 Some of these quirks include:

 - The `IApiDescriptionProvider` implementations for minimal APIs and MVC reflect the quirks of the model-binding behavior of those systems.
 For example, MVC represents binding arguments from a form differently from minimal APIs but both must map to the same functional representation in OpenAPI.
 - OpenAPI expects certain defaults to be set for responses and request bodies that `IApiDescriptionProvider` implementations don't set.